timtroendle/possibility-for-electricity-autarky/report/main.md

 ### Administrative areas

-Administrative areas as considered in this study are based on the NUTS levels 0-3.
-The layers of the areas are changed heuristically to conform to these goals:
+Administrative areas as considered in this study are based on NUTS and GADM data.
+I am not using NUTS only as NUTS levels represent statistical units, not administrative ones.
+I am considering three levels: national, subnational, and communal.
+Subnational divisions are taken from GADM data.

-* NUTS 0-3 is the basis
-* minimise changes to stay close to NUTS
-* minimise standard deviation between average region size of countries by:
-    * use lower level NUTS if possible (e.g. in layer 1 use NUTS2 instead of NUTS1 for Sweden)
-    * use GADM if no lower level NUTS available

 ### Electricity demand distribution